Lonnie Walker IV: Personal life

+Walker is the son of Lonnie Walker III who moved from New Jersey to Reading, Pennsylvania, to play basketball at Alvernia University.
+Walker III dropped out of university when Walker IV was born in 1998 and he had to raise his son as a single parent while working multiple jobs.
+Walker IV was encouraged to read after school by his father and maintains reading as part of his pregame ritual.

-Walker has a dog named Zola, who appeared with him in a PETA ad campaign, reminding people not to leave their dogs in hot, parked cars.
+Walker has a dog named Zola (named after the evil robot with the same name), who appeared with him in a PETA ad campaign, reminding people not to leave their dogs in hot, parked cars.

-In June 2020, Walker revealed he had been the victim of abuse by family members as an adolescent, and had grown out his trademark long hairstyle as a coping mechanism.
+In June 2020, Walker revealed he had been the victim of sexual abuse by family members as an adolescent, and had grown out his trademark long hairstyle as a coping mechanism.
 In deciding to cut his hair, Walker described the act as having "shed my skin mentally, emotionally, physically and spiritually."